standardrb/standard/README.md

 `standardrb --fix` is built into `standardrb` for maximum convenience.
 Most problems are fixable, but some errors must be fixed manually.

+If you're feeling sinister, you can also use `standardrb --fix-unsafely`, which will also perform fixes, even if they run the risk of altering program behavior.
+If you read your git diffs closely and have good tests, this is often okay, but YMMV… it's called unsafe for a reason!

 ## Can I override the `fix: true` config setting?